Part 1 of our Closing Virtually with a Distributed Workforce blog series.

 Spreading quarter-end closing tasks throughout the period leads to a more balanced workload for your team, improving accuracy and leaving more time for review.
 Your employees will experience less burnout and have more time to focus on what matters most, both professionally and personally.

-If you’re not quite ready to launch a digital finance transformation at your organization, you can begin building a foundation—and this will prove to be particularly critical as we continue to adjust to working and closing remotely.
+If you’re not quite ready to launch a digital finance transformation at your organization, such as creating a virtual close process, you can begin building a foundation—and this will prove to be particularly critical as we continue to adjust to working and closing remotely.

 Focus on your accountants and their month-end tasks, and ask yourself: which tasks are ready for automation?
 Which tasks can be performed earlier in the month?